Sidekan

-Sidekan (سیدەکان ,Sîdekan) also called Bradost, is a vast subdistrict belonging to Soran District (Diana-Rawanduz) north of Erbil in Kurdistan Region, with 250 villages, and a population of less than 15,000.
-The exact number of Bradostian people estimated is more than this census but as the original inhabitants had been deported three times in 1961, 1978, and 1988 and a lot of them have not yet returned due to the frequent bombing by the Turkish and Iranian militaries on the Kurdistan Workers Party strongholds in Khakurk mountains, and also because of the lack of renovation projects by the local authorities.
+Sidekan (سیدەکان ,Sîdekan) also called Bradost, is a vast subdistrict belonging to Soran District (Soran-Rawanduz) north of Erbil in Kurdistan Region, with 250 villages.
+The district also contains the area where the ancient Armenian city of Mahkert (Մահկերտ, Mahkert) was.
+Sidekan has a population of less than 15,000.
+The exact number of Bradostian people estimated is more than this census but as the original inhabitants have been deported three times during the Iraqi–Kurdish conflicts in 1961, 1978, and 1988 and a lot of them have not yet returned due to the frequent bombing by the Turkish and Iranian militaries on the Kurdistan Workers Party strongholds in Zagros mountains, and also because of the lack of renovation projects by the local authorities.

 History

-After 1958 and the return of Mullah Mustafa Barzani from Russia, and then the outbreak of Kurdish revolution in 1961 under his leadership, Sidekan became a dangerous place to stay overall impact of some of its residents to leave them, especially the family of Sheikh Rashid Lolan and his Soffi followers and the family of Mahmoud Beg and his sons.
-Barzani had bad relationships with both families. firstly, they dwelled in Diana and Harir and then inside Erbil in both (Iskan) and (Azadi).
-In 1978 the government issued a decision to evacuated the border areas with Turkey and Iran to prevent contact between Kurdish rebels and villagers .. accordingly, Bradost people deported to Diana (Soran), Tobzawa, Kesnezan and Degele around the city of Erbil. the rest of them deported during Iraq-Iran war 1984-1988 to Badleyan near Diana.

-the name of Sidekan had mentioned d in a Historical Islamic books in Arabic, "said Abu Abbas Qalqashandi who died in 821 Hijri wrote about Sidekan and their princes in his Book "Sobh a'sha" as one of the countries of Eastern during Hulagu Khan's rule (from 1217 to 1265) one of them was the prince Ali Hossam Eddin Zerzari and Henesh bin Ismail, the prince of Beazgir.
+After 1958 and the return of Mullah Mustafa Barzani from Russia, and then the outbreak of Kurdish revolution in 1961 under his leadership, Sidekan became a dangerous place to stay overall impact of some of its residents to leave them, especially the family of Sheikh Rashid Lolan and his Naqshbandi Sufi followers and the family of Mahmoud Beg and his sons.
+Barzani had bad relationships with both families.
+Firstly, they dwelled in Soran and Harir and then inside Hawler in both (Iskan) and (Azadi).
+In 1978, the Iraqi government issued a decision to evacuate the border areas with Turkey and Iran to prevent contact between Kurdish rebels and villagers.
+Accordingly, many residents of Sidekan were deported to Diana (Soran), Topzawa, Kesnezan and Degele around the city of Erbil.
+The rest of them were deported to Badleyan near Diana in 1984-1988 during the Iran–Iraq War.
+The name of Sidekan was mentioned in a Historical Islamic books in Arabic, "said Abu Abbas Qalqashandi who died in 821 Hijri wrote about Sidekan and their Kurdish princes in his Book "Sobh a'sha" as one of the countries of Eastern during Hulagu Khan's rule (from 1217 to 1265) one of them was the prince Ali Hossam Eddin Zerzari and Henesh bin Ismail, the prince of Beazgir.